What home remedies can treat my burn?

 A first-degree burn will typically heal within 7–10 days.
 A second-degree burn usually takes 2–3 weeks to heal.
 A person should monitor the burn for signs of infection that may require medical attention.

 Typical symptoms of first-degree burns include:

 - minor swelling

 - very sore or painful skin

 When to see a doctor

-If a person experiences a second-degree burn or higher, they should seek medical attention for the burn.
+If a person experiences a second-degree burn that is not improving or worse, they should seek medical treatment.

 Things to look out for include:

 - a burn that covers an area of skin larger than 3 inches

 - burns around joints, such as the knees and elbows